Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Conclusion

 \section{Conclusion}

-This research proposed an energy-efficient framework for edge AI hardware platforms that balances performance and power consumption through the use of a deep reinforcement learning algorithm.
-The results demonstrate that this method is highly effective, achieving a 23\% improvement in energy efficiency for sustainable system operation.
+This research proposed an energy-efficient framework for edge \gls*{ai} hardware platforms that balances performance and power consumption through the use of a deep reinforcement learning algorithm.
+The results demonstrate that this method is highly effective, achieving a 34.6\% improvement in energy efficiency for sustainable system operation.
 Additionally, the proposed approach is based on self-adaption feedback by the \gls*{ac} architecture and does not require data pre-processing.
 This makes it a significant improvement over traditional methods such as \gls*{dvfs} and \gls*{avs}, which rely on data pre-processing of frequency and voltage information to achieve optimal performance.

 The results of this study provide strong theoretical support and algorithmic feasibility for extending this method to different platforms and hardware configurations in the future.
 One possible direction would be to investigate the scalability of the proposed method to larger and more complex edge \gls*{ai} systems.
 Additionally, further experimentation and testing could be conducted on different types of hardware platforms to validate the universality of the method.
 Another area for future research could be to explore the integration of other \gls*{ai} algorithms, such as neural networks or evolutionary algorithms, to enhance the performance and energy efficiency of the proposed method.
-Finally, it would be interesting to explore the potential of this method to be applied to other types of systems, such as data centres or cloud computing environments, to further reduce energy consumption and improve performance.
+Finally, it would be desirable to apply the proposed method to other types of systems, such as data centres or cloud computing environments, to further reduce energy consumption and without detorating the computational performance.